ccg-v/cpp_modules/cpp_07/ex01/README.md

 void iter (T* array, size_t length, F f);
 ```

-This version of iter accepts a function object or a function pointer as the third argument (F f).
+This version of iter accepts a function object or a function pointer as the third argument (`F f`).
 It doesn't require a specific function signature, which means it can handle both:

 - Functions that modify elements of the array (void (*f)(T&))
 - Functions that don't modify elements (void (*f)(T const&))
 - Functions for arrays of pointers (void (*f)(T*))

-This is because F is a generic callable[^1], and C++'s template system will automatically deduce the correct type for F based on how you invoke the iter function.
+This is because `F` is a template parameter that can be any callable[^1] type (e.g., function pointer, lambda, functor).
+This means that `F` is not restricted to a specific type of callable; it can adapt to different types, including those that handle `T` or `T*`.
+C++'s template system will automatically deduce the correct type for F based on how you invoke the iter function.
 As a result, you don't need explicit overloads for specific cases.

 --------------------------------------------------------------------
 </details>